nikkikobako/MS1-Go-Vegan/README.md

     5. style.css
         1. warnings for border and color being the same but this is by design
         2. warning for -webkit-background-size type code which is for older wensites

-2. Checked all links on the website pages to ensure all links work on mobile, tablet and desktop :heavy_check_mark:
+2. Checked all links on the website pages to ensure work on mobile, tablet and desktop :heavy_check_mark:
-    1. Noticed the Lets Go Vegan Link was also on the why page, as this is where it leads decided to remove only on the why page and allow the So Why Go Vegan Header to display instead
+    1. Noticed the Lets Go Vegan Link was also on the why page, as this is where it links to decided to remove from the why page and allow the So Why Go Vegan Header to display instead
 3. Check devtools for errors :heavy_check_mark:
     1. Warning showed no favicon on live site, fixed bug causing this
 4. Checked form to ensure warnings given if fields left empty :heavy_check_mark:
 5. Checked form email to ensure would not accept an invalid stype email :heavy_check_mark:
 6. Test the collapse function and button only appears on large screens, not mobile or tablet :heavy_check_mark:

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+7. Read all text to ensure makes sense and no spelling mistakes
+8. Test to ensure all media sizes work and changes as per the UX design

 :house:[ Table of Content](#home)